cgil/simmer/PRD.md

-This document is a technical and architural summary for the application.
-It should be used to inform decisions although it is not always completely up to date.
-It should be used as a reference and starting point when working on new problems to ensure we adhere to creating a consistent application.

 # Simmer – A Minimalist, Personal Recipe Manager

+This document is the Product Requirements Document used to inform product decisions.
+It may not always be completely up to date but should be used as a starting reference point for the project.

 ## 1. Overview

 ### 1.1.
-Product Name (Working Title)
+Product Name

-**Simmer – A minimalist, personal recipe manager.**
+**Simmer** – A minimalist, personal recipe manager.

 ### 1.2.
 Problem Statement

 Users (a couple) want a simple way to store favorite recipes found online.
 Current methods (Google Slides, random bookmarks) are clunky, and existing apps are too feature-heavy.
+Simmer addresses these issues by offering a fast, AI-assisted way to capture, organize, and cook recipes with serving-size flexibility.

 ### 1.3.
 Product Solution

 A web-based application that:

--   Allows users to paste a recipe URL into a field.
+-   Lets users paste a recipe URL into a field.
--   Automatically extracts and cleans the recipe data (title, ingredients, steps, images) using AI.
+-   Automatically extracts and cleans the recipe data (title, ingredients with numeric amounts, steps, images, etc.) using AI.
 -   Saves these recipes in a clean, searchable catalog.
--   Provides a mobile-friendly cooking mode with step-by-step instructions and serving-size scaling.
+-   Offers a mobile-friendly cooking mode with step-by-step instructions, ingredient referencing, and serving-size scaling.

 ---